Skip to main content

 • Are you tired of monthly AI subscription fees?

-• Initial hardware investment ($1,500-3,000 minimum for decent performance)
+• Initial hardware investment ($1,500-3,000 minimum)

-• You become your own tech support
+• You're your own tech support

 • No one to blame when things break